 Francois Payard’s Apple Honey Cake

-Now that we’ve set our clocks back an hour for daylight savings time, the holiday season begins.
-Grocer coolers are filled to the top with turkeys and foil roasting pans have found their way to the end of every aisle.
-Candy canes and Christmas themed M&M’s have been artfully placed at check-out counters and sweet-themed dessert posts have taken over Instagram.
+We are getting close to setting our clocks back an hour for daylight savings time, and soon the holiday season will begin.
+Grocer coolers will fill to the top with turkeys and foil roasting pans will find their way to the end of every aisle.
+Candy canes and Christmas themed M&M’s will be artfully placed at check-out counters and sweet-themed dessert posts will take over TikTok and Instagram.

 We are delighted to kick off our holiday recipe segments with chef Francois Payard’s ambrosial Apple Honey Cake recipe.